loudinb/20CS2023/docs/programming-assignments/assignment-2/boxmanager-class.md

   Returns:
       Optional[Question]: The next question to present, or None if no question is available.

+  Iterates through all boxes except the "Known Questions" box to find the next priority question.
   """
   ```
 - Iterate through all boxes except the last one (Known Questions):